 Robert also has vast experience as a teacher and received an Associate Diploma (ARIAM) from the Royal Irish Academy of Music in piano teaching.
 He taught both privately, and at a Dublin school for over six years the subjects of piano, keyboard and music theory.

-Robert’s projects have been kindly supported by the Arts Council Music Bursaries in 2017 and 2016, South Dublin County Council artist bursaries in 2018 and 2016 and the Arts Council Travel and Training Award in 2018.
+Robert’s projects have been kindly supported by the Engagement with Architecture Award, Arts Council Music Bursary Awards, South Dublin County Council Artist Bursaries, and the Arts Council Travel and Training Award.